 - Ensure that framing spacings in the table above are correct - Sheets must be fixed horizontally to walls - If possible, select board length to allow for one unbroken panel to cover the entire curve with enough extra length to extend 300mm beyond each end - When curving 'wet', apply water with a paint roller to both sides.
-Approximately 40 mL/m2 of water and 10 minutes set time are required - When creating an outside curve, begin installation at one end and fasten the sheet as it is wrapped around the curve high density boards such as 16mm and 19mm GIB Fyreline®, GIB Toughline®, GIB Toughline® Aqua and GIB Barrierline® due to the risk of breakage.
+Approximately 40 mL/m2 of water and 10 minutes set time are required - When creating an outside curve, begin installation at one end and fasten the sheet as it is wrapped around the curve

+GIB Fyreline®, GIB Toughline®, GIB Toughline® Aqua GIB and GIB Barrierline® due to the risk of breakage.